gorhill/uBlock/README.md

 #### Safari

+##### 8.0 or newer only

-You can get µBlock for Safari (Yosemite's 8.0 or newer) from the [Safari Extension Gallery](https://extensions.apple.com/details/?id=net.gorhill.uBlock-96G4BAKDQ9).
+You can get and install the latest µBlock for Safari [right here](https://chrismatic.io/ublock).

+µBlock is also available on the [Safari Extension Gallery](https://extensions.apple.com/details/?id=net.gorhill.uBlock-96G4BAKDQ9), although that's not guaranteed to be the latest version.

-<sup>There are currently no plans to support older versions of Safari.
-It's not recommended that you install µBlock on them (*do it at your own risk*).</sup>
+<sup>Safari versions prior to 8.0 have a bug triggering a crash during µBlock installation.
+It's not recommended that you attempt to install µBlock on them (*if you must, do it at your own risk*).</sup>

 #### Note for all browsers